microsoft/vscode-azurefunctions/docs/azurefunction_maven.md

-# Configure Maven for VS Code
+# Configure Maven for Java Azure Functions Development

 Maven is a software project management and comprehension tool, which could manage a project's build, reporting and documentation from a central piece of information.
-The VS Code Azure Function Plugin use maven to generate Java Function project.
-Please ensure you have already download maven and set the PATH correctlly before you create Java Functions.
+The VS Code Azure Functions Extension use maven to generate Java Function project.
+Please ensure you have already downloaded maven and set the PATH correctly before you create Java Functions.

 ## Download Maven